 What are online payment apps?

-Online payment apps are essentially digital wallets that securely store the user’s credit card or debit card information.
-The customer either uses the mobile app on their phone or selects that app option on the merchant’s website at checkout.
+Online payment apps are digital wallets that securely store the user’s credit card or debit card information.
+To use an online payment app, the customer can use the mobile app on their phone or select the app option on the merchant’s website at checkout.

 “Digital payments have become far more accepted,” David Axler, chief strategy officer at Wave, told us.
 “It’s become a part of our daily routine.”